HardlyDifficult/Tutorials/Outline.md

  - Copy a parent Platform to start from.
  - Modify the tile 'Width' as needed.
 Platforms should extend off the screen a bit.
  - Use Vertex Snap to position the edge sprites.
+ - Update the colliders to match the platform visuals on screen.
+They will need to be updated if the width or edges were changed.
  - Move and rotate the sprite by modifying the parent GameObject, leaving the children at position and rotation 0, with the exception of the corner sprites which have an X position.

 Optionally, you can rename the platform GameObjects and organize your platforms by placing them in a parent GameObject.  e.g.: